TOP INSIGHTS PRODUCT Friction Materials for Precise Braking and Holding

 X2101 (Biomass-Based Brake Friction Material)

-In our testing, the static friction performance of X2101 remained almost unchanged from 25°C to 150°C, and its wear resistance (a durability indicator) was approximately 2× that of a conventional fossil-resin-based material (see Graph 1).
+In our testing, the static friction performance of X2101 remained almost unchanged from 25°C to 150°C, and its wear resistance (a durability indicator) was approximately twice that of a conventional fossil-resin-based material (see left graph).
 As a result, X2101 significantly exceeds traditional high-temperature performance limitations and delivers stable holding and braking performance under a wide range of operating conditions.

-Award: Recipient of the 72nd Industrial Technology Award presented by the Osaka Industrial Research Association (OIRA).
+Award: Recipient of the 72nd Industrial Technology Award from the Osaka Industrial Research Association (OIRA).

 Key Features of X2101

-- Enables quiet operation with stable holding/braking torque and low wear, supporting longer service life than conventional materials
+• Enables quiet operation with stable holding and braking torque and low wear, supporting longer service life than conventional materials